 Practical value.
 The results of the study can be used in the formation of a new innovative strategy for the development of the domestic economy in order to preserve and increase its competitive advantages, to activate innovative and technological, in particular, military and technical cooperation with foreign partners, as well as export potential, including defence industrial complex.

-Key words: transfer of dual-purpose technologies, intellectual property, emergent institutional order, innovative economy.Keywords
+Key words: transfer of dual-purpose technologies, intellectual property, emergent institutional order, innovative economy.References

 Alic, John A. (1994), “The Dual Use of Technology: Concepts and Policies”, Technology In Society, Vol. 16, no. 2, pp. 155-172.